Eschatologue/CM_wiki/docs/gameplay/downtime/fishing.md

     It is understandable that this can be complicated when using Dice Maiden in Discord; rerolling dice in particular can be difficult to track.
 An alternate solution is to use the dice roll provided by [Google](https://g.co/kgs/yktfMZF).
 You can easily click the dice you wish to reroll with this.
     ~~Please don't fumble your rolls~~

-### Example: Fishing with Antagoni

-Let's walk through a fishing example with our beloved special character, the legendary fishermen: Antagoni.

-1. **Prepare to Fish**
-Antagoni decides to go fishing.
-He spends some time preparing his gear, attaching the bait and tackle, and finding a good spot.
-Fishing will take at least 1 hour.

-2. **Roll the Dice**
-Antagoni is ready to fish for 1 hour.
-He rolls 5d6 to determine his catch.
-His rolls are: `4, 6, 6, 6, 2`.

-3. **Check for Proficiency and Reroll**
-Antagoni has Proficiency in Wisdom (Survival) with a Wisdom score modifier of +2, skil.
-This allows him to reroll up to 2 dice.
-He chooses to reroll the 2 dice showing 4 and 2.
-His new rolls are 6 and 3.
-Now his dice results are: `6, 6, 6, 6, 3`.

-4. **Calculate Special Results**
-Antagoni checks if he has a special result.
-He rolled a Four-of-a-kind (four 6s), which has a multiplier of ×4.

-5. **Calculate Final Result**
-Antagoni sums his dice results: `6 + 6 + 6 + 6 + 3 = 27`.

-He then multiplies the sum by the Four-of-a-kind multiplier (×4): `27 × 4 = 108`.

-**Determine the Catch**
-Antagoni consults the fishing table to determine what he caught based on the final result of 108, for this example purpose; A magical longsword.
-The specifics of the catch would depend on the fishing table.

 ## Fishing Equipment